Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Apply Clear Glaze

 Apply two coats of a clear glaze.
 I am applying Speedball Clear Glaze to all of my pottery pieces.
-This will not only enhance the appearance of the underglaze but also make the pottery food safe.
+This will not only enhance the underglaze’s appearance but also make the pottery food-safe.

-When applying the first coat of clear glaze horizontally.
+When applying the first coat of clear glaze, apply it horizontally.
 Use very light pressure with your brush to avoid smearing the underglaze.
 This Amagic Fan Brush works really well.
-I have had this set for over five years, and the bristles are still good.
+I have had this set for over five years, and the bristles are still in good condition.

-It glides on the glaze smoothly across the underglaze.
+It glides smoothly across the underglaze.
 Ensure that you cover both the inside and outside of your pottery.

 While glazing, consider using a banding wheel for even coverage.
 This helpful tool can make the process more accurate and efficient.
 This Source will help you choose the best Banding Wheel for your needs.